rjpaskin/codefirst-girls-bristol_source/_sessions/c1s3/2_twitter_bootstrap.md

 title: Twitter Bootstrap
 ---

 [Twitter Bootstrap](http://getbootstrap.com) is set of CSS (& Javascript) files, released by the makers of Twitter.

 Twitter Bootstrap is a set of **ready-made CSS files** that provide solutions to **common presentation requirements** in a **cross-browser and responsive** way.
 To make use of Twitter Bootstrap, you need to do two things:

-1. Link to the Twitter Bootstrap stylesheet in the `head` of your html page.
+1. Link to the Twitter Bootstrap stylesheet in the `head` of your HTML page.
-2. Attach the relevant Twitter Bootstrap class to you html element.
+2. Attach the relevant Twitter Bootstrap class to your HTML element.

-### An example: making a stripy table
+### An example: making a stripey table

-Suppose you want a Zebra-esque table like this fine specimen:
+Suppose you want a zebra-esque table like this fine specimen:

 <table class='table table-striped'>
 <tbody>